🇪🇸

 🏡

-Casas rurales & family hospitality Rural guesthouses and family-hosted accommodation typically serve traditional fixed menus.
-Notifying hosts at booking — not at arrival — is essential.
+Casas rurales and family-hosted accommodation typically serve traditional fixed menus built around local produce and cured meats.
+Notifying hosts at the time of booking, not on arrival, gives the best chance of a workable meal.
 Even then, options may reduce to side dishes and bread.
 Self-catering accommodation is strongly recommended for rural itineraries.

 Is this ranking right?